purescript-contrib/purescript-string-parsers/docs/Text/Parsing/StringParser/Combinators.md

 optionMaybe :: forall a.
 Parser a -> Parser (Maybe a)
 ```

-Attempt to parse a value, returning `Nothing` in case of failure.
+Attempt to parse a value, pureing `Nothing` in case of failure.

 #### `sepBy`